Critter Guards for Your Solar Panels

-In residential solar, there are typically only a few inches between the panels and the roof.
-While this gap allows the solar panels to cool off so the array won’t overheat, it can cause issues if the area draws pesky critters.
+Home solar panels typically are mounted only a few inches from the roof.
+While this gap allows air to circulate under the panels to prevent the array from overheating, it also can attract pesky critters.

 Do You Need a Critter Guard?

-While solar homes don’t need critter guards to function, they have proven helpful in protecting homeowners’ solar investments.
-As solar panels become more popular, the solar industry has seen a growing need for solar panel protection from local animals.
+Critter guards are not essential, but they have proven helpful in protecting homeowners’ solar investments.
+As solar panels become more popular, the solar industry has seen a parallel rise in demand for solar panel protection from animals.

-It’s best to consider a critter guard if the home has a history of birds or squirrels.
-Homes with nearby trees will likely attract wildlife looking for protection from the elements.
+It’s wise to consider a critter guard if your home has a history of attracting birds or squirrels.
+Homes with trees nearby are especially likely to attract wildlife looking for protection from the elements.

 Three Reasons To Install a Critter Guard

 Protect Your Wires From Squirrels

-Squirrels often make nests under solar panels, especially if the nearby area is forested, and they tend to chew on exposed wires.
-Some solar homeowners with squirrel infestations have had to replace wiring and connected equipment because of the damage these small critters have done to their systems.
+Squirrels often make nests under solar panels, especially if the area nearby is forested, and they tend to chew on exposed wires.
+Some solar homeowners with squirrel infestations have had to replace wiring and connected equipment because of the damage these small critters have done.

 Deter Birds From Nesting

 If a family of birds lives under the solar panels, they may leave droppings not just on top of the array, but beneath it as well.
-Bird droppings on the solar system will decrease the amount of light that reaches the solar cells, impacting their production.
-While cleaning the system will increase solar production, this doesn’t address the issue at its root.
+These droppings can further decrease solar panels’ output.
+While cleaning the system will help restore production to normal levels, this doesn’t address the problem’s root cause.

 Reduces Debris With Solar Panel Protection

 Solar Panel Critter Guard Options

-Individuals interested in adding a critter guard to their home have a couple of different options.
-These options range from metal grates to sleek skirts.
+Homeowners who want a critter guard for their solar array have a couple of different options, from metal grates to sleek skirts.

-Those who prefer a sleeker look can also use a solar skirt around the array or on the street-visible sides.
-This option only covers the mounting system and wires, meaning it wouldn’t work as a critter guard on its own.
+Solar customers who want a sleeker look can install a solar skirt, either all around the array or on the sides visible from the street.
+This option only covers the mounting system and wires, so it wouldn’t work as a critter guard on its own.
 However, a solar skirt could provide a cleaner-looking transition from the solar panel to the roof than a critter guard on its own.